kokizzu/vaultdist1/README.md

 ## Start Dependencies

-this also inject a writer token (the application that will fetch reader token, and one that can the secret)
+this also inject a writer token (the application that will fetch reader token, set policies)

 ```
 docker-compose up --build